vikchupak/Databases/MySQL/Transactions.md

 __Lock modes(types):__\
 https://dev.mysql.com/doc/refman/8.4/en/innodb-locking.html

 Shared lock -> Prevents others from updating the data.
 Shared lock is also called read lock.
-It allows simultaneous8 read by multiple transactions.
+It allows simultaneous read by multiple transactions.
 When read lock is held, then not write can occur.
 Write will await until read lock is released.
 Read lock can be owned/acquired by multiple transactions at a time(this is why it is called Shared).

 Exclusive lock -> Prevents others from reading and updating the data.
 Also called write lock.
 Read and write will await until the write lock is released.
 Write lock can be owned/acquired by only one transaction at a time(this is why it is called Exclusive).